 Overview

-Each year, proceeds from Farm Aid’s annual concert and our generous community of donors are granted to IRS 501(c)(3) nonprofit organizations working to strengthen family farm agriculture in the United States.
-Since our first concert in 1985, we’ve granted more than $25 million to over 300 organizations nationwide.
+Each year, proceeds from Farm Aid’s annual festival and our generous community of donors are granted to IRS 501(c)(3) nonprofit organizations working to strengthen family farm agriculture in the United States.
+Since our first concert in 1985, we’ve granted more than $27 million to over 300 organizations nationwide.
 Farm Aid’s grantees are critical on-the-ground partners in the movement to keep family farmers on the land, producing good food for all.

 Meet Our Grantees